 When I was doing pre-purchase research I found several references related to the Strutmasters kit saying that the car sat high after the installation, but settled after a week or two to a normal ride height.
 That has not been my experience.
 My car actually sat a little bit lower than stock as soon as I let it down off the jacks.
 It looks great, but it does appear lowered.

-I initially found the ride quality on the Strutmasters kit to be a bit harsh, but after the springs settled for a few days it seems to have smoothed out a bit.
-I may also just be adjusting to it.
-I didn’t expect the car to ride as smoothly as it did with the air suspension, but you do feel quite a bit more of the road with the coils.
+I didn’t expect the car to ride as smoothly on the coils as it did with the air suspension, but you feel quite a bit more of the road with the coils.
+On the highway the ride is nice and smooth, making it easy to forget the car is no longer riding on air, but the coils are notably harsher and audibly louder when the road gets bumpy.
 The car handles confidently though.
 It corners flat and feels much sportier than it did before.
 In fairness, part of that improvement is surely due to the new control arms, ball joints, tie rods, track bars, and stabilizer links I installed while it was apart.